 If not wearing make-up makes you uncomfortable: wear it.
 Keep it neutral and light.

 If wearing make-up makes you uncomfortable: don't wear any.
-Well, maybe some concealer, one coat of non-dramatic mascara, and a nude lip tint (not gloss).
+Well, maybe some concealer, one coat of non-dramatic mascara, and a nude lip tint.
 If you only do one thing, get your eyebrows threaded.
 It will instantly make you look more put-together.

 What I wore: I'm Southern, so there's a 0% chance I'll ever go to an interview with a bare face.